Oh Shit, This Is A Good Beans And Kale Recipe

 Once all your kale has been stirred in (it will change to a beautiful green color instantly), add your beans, INCLUDING the liquid in the can.
 (If you have bean fears, you can always use one can instead of two.
 YOUR BODY YOUR CHOICE.)

-Now everything can gently simmer for 5-10m while you season with salt, pepper, red pepper flakes and whatever else you might want in there.
+Now everything can gently simmer for 5-10m while you season with salt, pepper, the juice of one lemon, red pepper flakes and whatever else you might want in there.
 If you aren't sure how to season, add some of something, and then taste.
 Then add a little more and taste.
 When it tastes good, stop adding things.
 It's really that simple, I promise.

-Squeeze some lemon on top and serve!
+Squeeze some extra lemon on top if you're a sour bitch and serve!
 I eat this all by itself but it would go great over rice/quinoa/grains, or alongside grilled chicken, burgers, or fish.

 PS.
 This recipe would take chopped summer tomatoes beautifully.
 Add them towards the end of cooking so you don't cook out all the summeriness.